armoniax/amax.whitepaper/amax.whitepaper-en.md

 - modularized and extensible
 - customizable and configurable

-Armonia's founding team believes it takes a multichain blockchain platform technology to achieve the above objectives, which thence can service every individual and business user from all around the world.，从而可以服务于全世界的每一位区块链爱好者和商业机构。It's also under Armonia's founding team's belief that the to-be-built metaverse 核心团队也认为未来的元宇宙世界必定是一个去中心化的、开放式的多链森林体系，其中承载了用户、资产和交易等核心数据和基于智能合约的各类核心应用。
+Armonia's founding team believes it takes a multichain blockchain platform technology to achieve the above objectives, which thence can service every individual and business user from all around the world.
+It is also under Armonia's founding team's belief that the to-be-built metaverse will be a truly decentralized, open and multi-chain universe which harbors users, assets and transactions and smart-contract based etc mission critical DApps.

 ## Objecives & Principles
 Armonia is a mother-and-children multichain blockchain platform, wherein there's Armonia Mother Chain (`AMC`) and many either homogeneous or heterogeneous Armonia Child Chains (`ACC`) that all can operate indepdently.
 Armonia Mother Chain is designed to be the most secure, highly performant but requiring very low to zero transaction fees.
 It also supports inter-blockchain brdiging for assets to be mirrowed from one to another in order to support numerous DAPPs to be built on top the platform.
 Under a multichain architecture, Armonia is poised to support at least one billion users worldwide.